Zoologist

 What it's like

-assess the overall health of ecosystems by studying animals and their habitats
+assessing the overall health of ecosystems by studying animals and their habitats

-develop strategies to help protect endangered animals
+developing strategies to help protect endangered animals and restore damaged ecosystems

-study how climate change affects animal behaviour, migration patterns and reproduction
+scrutinising how climate change affects animal behaviour, migration patterns and reproduction

 Green job

-In this job you'll be doing work to help the environment.
+In this job, you'll do work that helps the environment.
 Find out more about green jobs.

 Explore more information about this job